Ah, Florida. The land of sun tans, perfect bodies, and…extreme heat.

-- If you don’t pay attention to building codes, the building owner and the roofing contractor will face consequences.
+- If you ignore building codes, the building owner and the roofing contractor will face consequences.
 If a building owner tries to sell the building, and the buyer uses a building inspector, they will know the roof is not up to code.
-The building owner will then need to re-roof to bring the roof up to current uplift requirements or grant a credit.
-If a licensed roofing contractor performed the work and stated in the contract that it’s up to code, then they’ll have to re-roof until it meets code.
+The building owner will then need to re-roof to bring the roof up to current uplift requirements or grant credit.
+If a licensed roofing contractor performed the work and stated in the contract that it’s up to code, they’ll have to re-roof until it meets code.

 - Re-roofing over an existing roof is a Level 1 Alteration, which can be found in the 2017 Florida Building Code.

-- The bottom line is that while spray foam has great resistance against wind, what matters most is what that foam is attaching itself to.
+- The bottom line is that while spray foam has excellent resistance against wind, what matters most is what that foam attaches itself to.

 3. Spray foam roofs are renewable

-One of the greatest benefits of a spray foam roof is its ability to be re-coated.
-In the initial installation, a typical application of coating over top of spray foam is 20-30 mils.
+One of the most significant benefits of a spray foam roof is its ability to be re-coated.
+In the initial installation, a typical application of coating over the top of spray foam is 20-30 mils.

-After 10-20 years, the initial thickness of 30 mils might be down to 8-10, depending on the severity of weather, foot traffic, and the level of maintenance being performed.
+After 10-20 years, the initial thickness of 30 mils might be down to 8-10, depending on weather and foot traffic.

 Once you’re at the original millage of coating, many manufacturers will offer an extended warranty.
-With the option to re-up your warranty, this allows the spray foam roof to be a truly renewable roof system.
+The option to re-up your warranty allows the spray foam roof to be a genuinely renewable roof system.

 Why you may not want a spray foam roof in Florida

-Here are a few reasons why you may not want a spray foam roof in Florida.
+Here are a few reasons you may not want a spray foam roof in Florida.